Best Headsets (all Categories) for Dictation and Speech Recognition Software.

 - Great audio sound quality and most importantly,

-- a great noise-cancelling microphone with adjustable boom.
+- a great noise-cancelling microphone (which can be covered with a wind muff or windscreen for cleaner recordings outdoors) with adjustable boom.

 It’s MY headset that I’ve been using every day for close to 5 years now